-As Vice-President, Calvin did not have many official duties, however, President Harding invited him to attend cabinet meetings, making him the first vice-president to do so.
-It was also during this time that his nickname of “Silent Cal” grew.
+As Vice-President, Calvin did not have many official duties. however, President Harding invited him to attend cabinet meetings, a first for vice-presidents.
+During this time that his nickname of “Silent Cal” grew.
 He and his wife were often invited to parties, where Calvin would rarely speak.
 When asked why he continued to attend parties that he did not seem to enjoy, Calvin replied, “Got to eat somewhere.”

-While President in 1923, Calvin erected the first national Christmas tree on the White House lawn.
+President Calvin Coolidge erected the first national Christmas tree on the White House lawn in 1923.
 In 1926, Calvin was the first president to lose his father while in office.
 Calvin was also the first president to have his image on a coin while still living and to play talking movies in the White House.
 His image appeared on the 1926 sesquicentennial half dollar, along with George Washington.

 As president, Calvin presided over the era known as the “Roaring Twenties.”
 Calvin disliked government regulation and reduced the size of the government, leading some to blame him for the Great Depression.
 However, his policies and reducing taxes were effective in decreasing the federal debt.
 Calvin distrusted foreign allies, discouraging membership in the League of Nations, a predecessor to the United Nations, and signed a bill limiting immigration.
 He also refused to recognize the Soviet Union.
 Calvin was in favor of civil rights, refusing to appoint any known members of the Ku Klux Klan.
 He also appointed African-Americans to government positions and advocated for anti-lynching laws.

-Calvin was a rather popular president, even though he severely limited his working hours, insisted upon afternoon naps, and refused to use the telephone for official presidential business.
-Calvin did call and talk to his father everyday though.
+President Calvin Coolidge was rather popular, even though he severely limited his working hours, insisted upon afternoon naps.
+He also refused to use the telephone for official presidential business.
+Calvin did call and talk to his father every day though.
 Despite his popularity, Calvin chose not to run for a second term and stepped down as President in 1929.